 How do you make the most of seasonal textures and tones?
-In this tutorial we answer some of the common questions on how to capture Fall color and photograph some of the popular subjects like autumn leaves, wildlife and working with seasonal light.
+In this tutorial we answer some of the common questions on autumn photography and how to capture Fall color, as well as photograph some of the popular subjects like autumn leaves, wildlife and working with seasonal light.

 Fallen leaves, frost, ice… it’s the season where close-up photo opportunities are abundant.
 Do I need a macro lens to do them justice?